-The IRS has released the 2023 Health Savings Account (HSA) inflation adjustments.
-To be eligible to make HSA contributions, an individual must be covered under a high deductible health plan (HDHP) and meet certain other eligibility requirements.
+The IRS, yesterday, released the 2024 Health Savings Account (HSA) inflation adjustments.
+To be eligible to make HSA contributions, an individual must be covered under a high-deductible health plan (HDHP) and meet certain other eligibility requirements.

 HSA Annual Contribution Limit